amsaid/ecoleplus-ui/README.md

 composer require amsaid/ecoleplus-ui
 ```

-After installing the package, you can publish the configuration:
+After installing the package, you can publish the configuration and assets:

 ```bash
 php artisan vendor:publish --provider="EcolePlus\EcolePlusUi\EcolePlusUiServiceProvider"